 A business will increase retention and engagement if productivity is boosted.
 This is even more important since workers want to be productive.

 The Formula to Boost Productivity (Engagement and Retention):

 1. Proposed Learning Opportunities to increase Worker Productivity

-Methods by which businesses can contribute to learning include providing access to learning platforms such as LinkedIn Learning or Udemy.
-Businesses can provide tuition help programs (and in some countries, this expense can be deducted from taxes), promoting learning contests and incentive programs.
+Businesses can contribute to learning by providing access to platforms like LinkedIn Learning or Udemy.
+Businesses can give tuition help programs (in some countries, this expense can be deducted from taxes), promoting learning contests and incentive programs.

-Spending funds on productivity technology is closely connected to learning.
-Spending likewise drives productivity, engagement, as well as retention.
-However, research by Gallup has indicated that only 36% of US employees are engaged, and less than 50% consider that they don’t have the right technology to do their work effectively.
+However, research by Gallup has indicated that only 36% of U.S. employees are engU.S., and less than 50% consider that they don’t have the right technology to do their work effectively.

 Moreover, productivity investment in technology not only increases productivity but also boosts engagement as well as retention.
 Ways to boost productivity include investing in video conferencing, adding project management tools, and using cloud-based platforms to store and access documents.